aaaaayushh/cf_ai_privote/README.md

 # Create database and initialize schema
 npx wrangler d1 create privote-db
-# Copy the database ID from output and update wrangler.jsonc
+# the cli output will ask you if you want to add the database config to wrangler.jsonc, say yes.

 # Initialize database schema
-npx wrangler d1 execute privote-db --file=./src/schema.sql
+npx wrangler d1 execute privote-db --remote --file=./src/schema.sql

 # Deploy to Cloudflare
 npm run deploy